johnstclair/TAADDA_CPU/README.md

 Turing Complete is able to export to Verilog, it is very unoptimized, but still pretty cool!

-This is an image of the CPU
+This is an image of the CPU (rotated 90deg)
 ![An image of the CPU](./taadda.svg)

 The architecture is 32bit, and each byte of data is handled seperatly.